 3.7.
 Safety and tolerability

 During the course of the study, a total of 389 AEs were reported by 115 patients: 225 AEs (55 patients) in the SilAtro-5-90 group and 164 AEs (60 patients) in the control group (see Table 5).
-There were 7 serious adverse events (SAEs) that occurred in 7 patients, 4 patients in the SilAtro-5-90 group and 3 patients in the control group.
+There were 7 serious (SAEs) that occurred in 7 patients, 4 patients in the SilAtro-5-90 group and 3 patients in the control group.
 6 reported SAEs involved hospitalization because of disease other than recurrent tonsillitis (lower limb fracture, appendicitis(2 patients), ureteric calculus, sinusitis, endometriosis); 1 was rated as a medically important event (uveitis) and none of the SAEs was evaluated to be causally related to intake of SilAtro-5-90.
 The majority of the 389 reported AEs were mild in nature and only 3 AEs (1.33%) experienced by 2 patients were evaluated to be causally related to the investigational medicinal product SilAtro-5-90 (Table 5).
 These 3 adverse drug reactions were gastroenteritis, nausea and foul taste, and were rated as severe, moderate and mild, respectively.
 1 patient in the SilAtro-5-90 group was withdrawn from the study due to an AE (gastroenteritis) and most AEs were resolved at the end of the study (Table 5).
 The number of patients and investigators having rated the tolerability of SilAtro-5-90 either as “very good” or “good” at the end of the 3 treatment periods (V3, V5 and V7) ranged between 98.4% and 100.0%, indicating that the treatment was overall very well tolerated.

 |Occurrence||SilAtro-5-90 group||Control group|

 |Moderate||83 (36.9%)||81 (49.4%)|